Introduction

 We are describing the top 10 reasons of why your home is dusty and what you can do to fix it.

-• Replace HVAC filters every 1–3 months.
+• Replace HVAC air filters every 1–3 months, depending on usage

 2. Carpets and Rugs Trap Dust